The absolutely incredible … Rockeryaya, by Yaoren-Wo

 Because Mastery has the capacity to significantly increase the throughput of your heals, it is a very powerful tool in a mana constrained environment (ie: when you are more focused on Healing per Mana instead of Healing per Second).
 However, its value should always be evaluated in comparison to other secondary stats, because in some cases, they will prove more valuable to throughput.
 It’s also important to note that Deep Healing’s benefits are offset by overhealing.
 In other words, the more overhealing that you do with a spell affected by Mastery, the less you are gaining per point of Mastery on your gear.
 This is part of the challenge of relying purely on Mastery as your only secondary stat.

-The last of our secondary stats, Crit (short for critical strike rating) has three direct benefits:
+The last of our secondary stats, Critical Strike has two direct benefits:

 - First, increases our probability to score a critical hit with any healing or damage spell.
 Crit is therefore tied to higher throughput, on both direct and indirect (hot) heals.